noise-lab/dns-measurement/README.md

 We have some example code to generate plots for page load times and DNS response times in src/analysis.
 The script example-plots.sh will automatically generate two sets of plots.
-First, it will plot CDFs for differences in page load times betweeneach DNS protocol when the recursive resolvers from Cloudflare, Google, and Quad9 are used.
+First, it will plot CDFs for differences in page load times betwee neach DNS protocol when the recursive resolvers from Cloudflare, Google, and Quad9 are used.
 Second, it will plot CDFs for DNS response times with each DNS protocol when the recursive resolvers from Cloudflare, Google, and Quad9 are used.